Skip to content

 Purpose

-Manual testing is used for situations where automated testing does not make sense.
-This may be due to technical reasons (the application being tested does not have an API that lets tools such as Rapise interact with them) or economic (this part of the application is rarely used and the user interface is changing in each release).
+Manual testing is used in situations where automated testing does not make sense.
+This may be due to technical reasons (the application being tested does not have an API that lets tools such as Rapise interact with it) or economic reasons (e.g., this part of the application is rarely used and its user interface changes with each release).

-However Rapise can help accelerate and optimize your manual testing as well.
-Rapise lets you rapidly create manual tests 5x faster than creating them by hand.
-It integrates with Spira for test management, so you still have a central repository of version-controlled test cases, but Rapise allows you to edit them offline when you have no connection to Spira and also to execute them from within Rapise.
+However, Rapise can also help accelerate and optimize your manual testing.
+Rapise lets you create manual tests up to 5 times faster than creating them by hand.
+It integrates with Spira for test management, so you still have a central repository of version-controlled test cases.
+However, Rapise allows you to edit them offline when you have no connection to Spira, and also to execute them from within Rapise.

 Usage

-To start manual testing, simply create your test as normal using the New Test dialog box.
+To begin manual testing, simply create your test as usual using the New Test dialog box.

-For pure manual test you need to select the manual test methodology:
+For a purely manual test, you need to select the manual test methodology:

 Manual Methodology

-Then once the test has been created, click on the Tools > Manual Steps menu and then you will be taken to the Manual Editor with the Manual Test Toolbar visible:
+Then once the test has been created, click the Tools > Manual Steps menu.
+This will take you to the Manual Editor where the Manual Test Toolbar will be visible:

 Toolbar Manual